BSc (Hons), PGCert (Low Intensity CBT intervention)

 Trainee Clinical Psychologist

-I am currently in my first year of training on the Oxford Clinical Psychology training course.
-My first placement is within the Reading Specialist CAMHS team.
+I am currently in my final of the Oxford Doctorate in Clinical Psychology training course.
+Over the course of training, I have completed the following placements:

 Barton & Henderson (2016).
 Peer Support and Youth Recovery: A Brief Review of the Theoretical Underpinnings and Evidence.
 Canadian Journal of Family and Youth.